UofT-UTSC-CS-sandbox/final-term-project-drivendevelopers/doc/sprint0/product_backlog.md

 24. As a student user, I want to be notified when I get a connection to join my project, so I can promptly answer their request to join.

 25. As a student project member, I want to see project information such as files, links and information bout my team members so I have access to the project and can contact my teammates.

 Features:

 - Account creation, sign in, sign up, Auth (Not considered a feature)

 - Profile management, add personal information, academic information, contact information

 - Connect with students, requesting and accepting new connections, seeing their profiles and contact informations

 - Creating projects and having people join and collaborate, sharing contact information and such

 - Recommendation system based on profiles and classes taken

 - Notification system

-Notes:

-  - We can use GPT for recommendation summaries
-  - We will use Neo4JS for recommending people
-  - We will use an Auth0 API for authentication
-  - Figure out a way to store images for profile pictures
-  - At least 3 personas based on the template they gave